platformio/platformio-docs/plus/debugging.rst

     * - :ref:`framework_freertos`
       - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.

+    * - :ref:`framework_fsp`
+      - The Renesas Flexible Software Package (FSP) is an enhanced software package designed to provide easy-to-use, scalable, high-quality software for embedded system designs using Renesas RA family of Arm Microcontrollers.

     * - :ref:`framework_libopencm3`
       - Open source ARM Cortex-M microcontroller library